-The Food & Nutrition Services Department provides meals for students at all PVUSD schools.
+The Food & Nutrition Services Department provides meals for all students at all PVUSD schools including non independent charter schools.
 Students may receive breakfast, lunch, and afterschool snacks throughout the year.
 This may also include meals during field trips, Saturday Academy, and summer school at selected sites.
-Meals are also provided at PVUSD childcare sites and migrant and seasonal head start sites.
+Meals are also provided at PVUSD childcare sites and migrant and seasonal Head Start sites.

-Breakfast and lunch are automatically free this school year for all PVUSD students.
-No meal applications needed.
+One Breakfast and one lunch per student are automatically free this school year for all students at the following schools: